Houston Construction Injury Lawyer

 Types of Construction Injuries

 Construction injuries are as diverse as construction jobs and sites.
-No two accidents or injuries are quite the same; each requires a careful investigation to determine liability and move forward.
+No two accidents or injuries are quite the same; each requires a careful investigation to determine liability and how to move forward.
 Here are some of the most common types of construction injuries:

 - Brain and spinal cord injuries.
 Getting struck in the head, falling off a ladder, or experiencing an equipment accident can all contribute to brain and spinal cord injuries.
 These injuries are often serious and may forever change your body’s ability to function properly.
 Motor skills, mood, cognitive abilities, and sensation are all at risk after a brain or spinal cord injury.